 Steamer clams need to have their shells thoroughly scrubbed and rinsed off the mud and grit before cooking.

 Once cleaned off, fully submerge the clams into a large pot (or bowl) of cold, salted water.
 Do not use warm or hot water—it will kill the clams.
 Cover the pot and let the clams sit for 30 minutes to an hour.
-This allows the clams to purge their stomachs of sand—literally spit the sand out.
+This allows the clams to purge their stomachs of sand, quite literally spitting the sand out.

 - When ready to cook, add an inch of cold, salted water into a tall, large pot and then gently lay and stack the clams—gently because their shells are fragile—into the pot (if you have a steamer rack to lay them on all the better).